 Records are kept in respect of other parties, including without limitation contractors, suppliers, joint ventures, service providers and general market conditions.
-In addition, such other parties may possess records, which can be said to belong to Webafrica Networks (Pty) Ltd..
+In addition, such other parties may possess records, which can be said to belong to Webafrica.
 The following records fall under this category:

 Further records are held including:

 Help us protect minors online.
 The below websites contain useful information and applications for protecting minors from problematic online content.
 Please read through them carefully.

 Webafrica reserves the right to charge you the full installation and connection fees should you cancel within 12 months from the date of activation.
 The penalty fees may be disregarded if the service is active with Webafrica for longer than 12 consecutive months.
 Installation and connection fees may differ based on Fibre provider, purchased date and line speed.

 Please note, in the event that an invoice is not paid by the due date, your service will be suspended.
 Should your outstanding balance not be paid by the end of the month it will be cancelled with the underlying service provider.

 In the event that you reconnect / re-activate your account after it has been cancelled, you will be charged any reconnection fees which the underlying service provider may charge us to reconnect your account.